+In August of 2013, Lance Canales in collaboration with Nora Guthrie, The Guthrie Foundation, and Tim Z Hernandez, put on a concert to raise $10,000 for a historic memorial headstone for the “deportees.”
 Canales initiated the idea and fundraising efforts to place a memorial headstone with the names of the plane crash victims.
-On September 2nd 2013, in a historic moment, the monument came to light and was attended by hundreds of people from all over the country.
-A L.A. times reporter captured a shot of Canales knelt down to the unveiled monument in a moment of clear emotional triumph next to the grandson of one of the plane crash victims.
+On September 2nd 2013, the unveiling of the monument was attended by hundreds of people from all over the country.
+An L.A. times reporter captured a shot of Canales as he knelt down in a moment of clear emotional triumph next to the grandson of one of the plane crash victims.

 The after-effects of his work on the monument continue.
 In 2016, Canales delivered a TEDx Talk about the experience, garnering international attention.
 In 2019, Canales was featured in BBC's documentary about Woody Guthrie, "Three Chords and The Truth."
 Also this year, filmmaker David Kennedy's short, The Blessing and the Curse, has been a film festival sensation, garnering selections and awards at Pinnacle, The Los Angeles International Film Festival, Dumbo, Chain Film Festival, Albuquerque Film Festival, Queen Palm International Film Festival, California Independent Film Festival, and the list grows on.